ArticySoftware/Articy3ImporterForUnreal/README.md

 # ArticyImporter for Unreal Engine 4

-This Unreal Engine 4 plugin allows importing articy:draft content into Unreal projects and provides a simple C++ and blueprint interface to work with the data.
-While this is not meant as a full product release, it is still considered a working foundation for integrating your articy:draft content into your Unreal Engine project.
+The Unreal Engine 4 importer allows integrating articy:draft content into Unreal projects and provides a simple C++ and blueprint interface to work with the data.
+We release this importer as a github open source project that will provide a substantial headstart into incorporating articy:draft data into Unreal projects while still allowing enough flexibility to adjust the importer to personal needs.

+While full support is not guaranteed for this product, we're constantly working on improvemets and would love to hear your suggestions.
+Feel free to forward us your ideas or even better directly [contribute](https://github.com/ArticySoftware/ArticyImporterForUnreal/blob/master/CONTRIBUTING.md) to the development of the importer.

 # Table of contents